 1996 – we set a new industry benchmark by unveiling a brand new resin system for all our color and mediums formulations.
 This moves acrylic technology forward with state of the art color clarity, brilliance, and longevity

 1996 – we launch the USA’s first award for artists living with HIV/AIDS, designed to celebrate and support individuals and raise awareness in the wider community

-2005 – we celebrate our 50th anniversary with new colors, new packaging, and names change from Medium/High Viscosity to Soft/Heavy Body
+2005 – we celebrate our 50th anniversary with new colors, new packaging and new names - Medium Viscosity and High Viscosity change to Soft Body and Heavy Body

 2006 – Pouring Medium, String Gel and Palette Wetting Spray arrive